Ji Seong-ho: Views

 Ji has stated in an interview that "I think that freedom means being able to do what you want without harming others".
 "Freedom isn't something given by the government.
-I think it is a God-given right, and you are born with this right as a human being....I only had a vague understanding of what freedom meant when I was back in North Korea....When I thought about freedom or rights, I thought it was a concept that was given under the great leader.
+I think it is a God-given right, and you are born with this right as a human being ...
+I only had a vague understanding of what freedom meant when I was back in North Korea ...
+When I thought about freedom or rights, I thought it was a concept that was given under the great leader.
 Everything was subordinate to the great leader of North Korea."

 December 2014 articles in the British press cited Ji and other defectors to the effect that North Korea was "systematically purging its disabled population by making them disappear from public sight, subjecting them to chemical weapons tests and castrating them".
 Ji said that the regime felt "humiliated" by disabled people and that "babies with mental and physical disabilities are routinely snatched from hospitals and left to suffer 'indescribable things' until they die."
-Ji stated: "The regime proclaims: 'There are no people with disabilities under the Kims' rule' and 'everyone is equal and living well'....
+Ji stated: "The regime proclaims: 'There are no people with disabilities under the Kims' rule' and 'everyone is equal and living well' ...
 And while that propaganda is going on, disabled children are being taken away, suffering indescribable things and dying."
 He said that two other defectors had "told him of a village in a remote mountain region that had been effectively turned into an asylum to house people with dwarfism".
 The male dwarfs, Ji stated, "were castrated so they would become extinct.
 There's no-one left there by now."

+In October 2021, Ji stated that he felt the character Kang Sae-byeok from Squid Game was a realistic portrayal of North Korean defectors, stating that she reflected the truth of what it's like as a defector in South Korea.
+He made the argument that a majority of North Korean defectors are in vulnerable groups, stating that Sae-byeok's story is a realistic one.